wttech/gradle-aem-plugin/src/main/resources/com/cognifide/gradle/aem/environment/README.md

 # Local AEM Environment Setup with Docker

 This setup consists of a dispatcher connected by default with AEM publish and AEM author deployed via [gradle-aem-plugin](https://github.com/Cognifide/gradle-aem-plugin).
-Dispatcher runs on docker and its image is build based on [dispatcher/Dockerfile](dispatcher/Dockerfile).
+Dispatcher runs on docker on a [official httpd image](https://hub.docker.com/_/httpd).

 AEM author and publish instances need to be up.